Matthew12o/ClincialTrials-GraphDB-Project/readme.md

 ### SPONSOR MAP **ImmunoGen, Inc.**
 ![sponsor_map](samples/SPONSOR_MAP_IMMUNOGEN.png)

-Shows all Studies, Treatment and Conditions the company is exploring
+>Shows all Studies, Treatment and Conditions the company is exploring

 ### CONDITION MAP **Wilson Disease**
 ![condition_map](samples/CONDITION_MAP_WILSON_DISEASE.png)

-Identify Sponsors that are studying the disease as well as Interventions that are used to treat the disease.
+>Identify Sponsors that are studying the disease as well as Interventions that are used to treat the disease.

 ### STUDY on INTERVENTION **Ultomiris** - (Active Clinical Trials highlighted)
 ![study_on_intervention](samples/Study%20Status%20on%20INTERVENTION%20Ultomiris.png)

-Shows clincial trials (Studies) that are being used to evaluate the Intervention.
+>Shows clincial trials (Studies) that are being used to evaluate the Intervention.

 ### Find Competition on INTERVENTION **Eculizumab** ON CONDITION **pnh**
 ![find_competition](samples/Find%20Competition%20on%20INTERVENTION%20ON%20CONDITION%20PNH.png)

-Shows all Interventions being used to treat a Condition.
+>Shows all Interventions being used to treat a Condition.
 You can also remove Condition filter to show competition of all Conditions being treated by the Intervention

 ### SPONSORS on CONDITION **ALS** - (Industry Sponsor highlighted)
 ![sponsor_on_condition](samples/SPONSORS_on_CONDITION_ALS_INDUSTRY_ONLY.png)

-Shows all Sponsors that are exploring a Condition and any relationship between the Sponsors (Color indicates the SPONSOR is an INDUSTRY, ie pharmaceutical company)
+>Shows all Sponsors that are exploring a Condition and any relationship between the Sponsors (Color indicates the SPONSOR is an INDUSTRY, ie pharmaceutical company)

 ### CONDITION Shares INTERVENTION with CONDITION **pnh**
 ![share_intervention_with_other_conditions](samples/SHARED_TREATMETN_TO_CONDITION_PNH.png)

-Identify Conditions that are being treated with the Intervention of PNH.
+>Identify Conditions that are being treated with the Intervention of PNH.
 This could potentially allow you to identify additional indications that an intervention could be used

 ****

 ## 5. System Setup
 1. SQL Database
 2. GraphDB
-3. DB Conversion **Algorithm**
+3. DB Conversion Algorithem
 4. Analytics Engine
+5. Visualization Platform